 Tip: Make a copy of your codes and save them someplace safe. 🔑

-If you don't have access to your backup codes, you can ask a Workspace Owner or Admin to manually disable 2FA for your account.
-If you're a Workspace Owner and you can't sign in, you'll need to contact the Workspace Primary Owner to help disable 2FA for you.
+If you got a new phone or don't have access to your backup codes, you can ask a Workspace Owner or Admin to manually disable 2FA for your account.
+If you're a Workspace Owner and you can't sign in, you'll need to contact the Workspace Primary Owner to help.

 Thanks so much for your feedback!